 Tes Global found that 70% of teachers didn’t think pupils had adapted well to distance learning, while the Best Schools Guide found that over half of parents were unhappy with their child’s academic progress during lockdown.
 Most worryingly, there was also concern that isolation away from their peers had resulted in a decline in children’s wellbeing.

 However, it wasn’t all bad news.
-Interactive learning methods, such as live or recorded videos, interactive experiences such as DoodleMaths and real-life projects, have been well received by teachers, parents and pupils.
-Even if your school isn’t using these techniques, you can easily bring them into your own home learning.
+Interactive learning methods, such as live or recorded videos, interactive experiences such as DoodleMaths and real-life projects, were well received by teachers, parents and pupils.

 How can learning loss be prevented?